Guido Gómez: Club career

 Born in Vico Equense, in the Province of Naples, Campania region, Gomez started his career at Emilian club Sassuolo.
 In 2013, he was farmed to Pro Vercelli. (in co-ownership deal for a peppercorn fee of €500) On 16 January 2014 he left for Lega Pro Seconda Divisione (ex–Serie C2) club Cuneo.
 Pro Vercelli was promoted back to Serie B while Cuneo relegated to Serie D respectively.
-Gomez personally made 13 league appearances in the whole season, as well a goal in 3 appearances in the cups.
+Gomez made 13 league appearances in the whole season, as well a goal in 3 appearances in the cups.
 (Coppa Italia and Coppa Italia Lega Pro) in June 2014 Sassuolo bought Gomez back in a 2-year contract.

 In July 2014 Gomez left for Juve Stabia in a temporary deal, for the first Lega Pro (ex–Serie C) season with only one division since 1978.
 The club later signed Gomez outright.

 In summer 2016 Gómez was sold to Akragas, with Urban Žibert moved to Juve Stabia.
 On 31 January 2017 Gómez was signed by Catanzaro in a 1 1/2-year contract.

 On 29 July 2019, he joined Triestina.

 On 27 July 2022, Gómez signed a three-year contract with Crotone.